-Note that insufficient or excessive tire pressure shortens the service life of the tires.
+Insufficient or excessive tire pressure shortens the service life of the tires.

-For this reason, check the tire pressure regularly; at least every 14 days.
+Check the tire pressure regularly, but at least every 14 days.

 Vehicles with a tire pressure monitor: you can also check the tire pressure using the on-board computer.